tedtieken/django-project-skel/README.md

 ## About

-This is '''work in progress''' starting template for Django 1.4 projects.
+This is a template for starting Django 1.4 projects and rapidly deploying to heroku.
+It is opinionated and configured for the things that I like and repetitively end up adding before deployment.

+This is a first version, while it has been tested and used it is not promised to be complete or bug free.

 ## Skel Template Features ##